The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 In this quotation, the sun symbolically represents the divine source of the Holy Spirit.
 If we imagine ourselves as mirrors who can reflect the light of the sun, it becomes very clear that although we can never become God, or the sun itself, we can always strive to better reflect its light.

 When I think about the sun as God, I think about how even on the cloudiest day, or in the nighttime, the sun is present somewhere.
 All life depends on its radiance.
-Even when it feels like the sun is gone, it never truly leaves us:
+Even when it feels like the sun is gone, it never truly leaves us.
+The Baha’i writings say:

 I think about this when times get tough, and life just seems hard to bear.
 Sometimes, we can feel alone, as if we live in a chaotic, godless world.
 But perhaps in these darkest times the sun has become obscured.
 Maybe we simply don’t recognize its light behind a storm cloud of our own anxieties, or hidden behind a mental barrier we put up ourselves.
 If we imagine God as the sun, even when we feel alone, we just have to patiently wait for the dawn.